Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements

 A Silicon Photomultiplier (SiPM) is a 2D array of avalanche photodiodes operated in parallel and read out via one electric connection.
 Their very small size, the high photon detection efficiency and fast response make SiPMs very attractive for high-energy physics experiments, resulting in wide-spread use \cite{SiPM_2_1811.03877v2}.

 The SiPM-on-Tile technology has been developed for the CALICE Analog Hadron Calorimeter (AHCAL) \cite{CALICE:2022uwn}, and has been adopted for parts of the hadronic section of the CMS High Granularity Calorimeter (HGCAL) \cite{CERN-LHCC-2017-023}.
-The plastics scintillator tiles are square-shaped, wrapped in reflective foil, and are directly placed on a PCB which hosts the SiPMs and the front-end electronics.
+The plastic scintillator tiles are square-shaped, wrapped in reflective foil, and are directly placed on a PCB which hosts the SiPMs and the front-end electronics.
 A central dimple in each tile houses the SiPM which reads out the light from that tile directly.
-This configuration is optimised for light collection and allows automatic assembly with a glue dispenser and a pick-and-place machine.
+This configuration is optimised for light collection and for automatic assembly with a glue dispenser and a pick-and-place machine.

-To better understand the intrinsic time resolution achievable with the SiPM-on-tile technology, we have performed detailed measurements in beam tests at DESY, probing different scintillator tile sizes.
-In addition, we introduce measurement methods that allow to observe the time structure of the scintillation process, the time structure of the light collection in the scintillator tile, and the response of the SiPM and measurement electronics separately.
+To better understand the time resolution achievable with the SiPM-on-tile technology, we have performed detailed measurements in beam tests at the DESY II test beam facility \cite{DESY_TB_1807.09328v2}, probing different scintillator tile sizes.
+In addition, we introduce measurement methods that allow us to observe the time structure of the scintillation process, the time structure of the light collection in the scintillator tile, and the response of the SiPM and measurement electronics separately.